keiffster/program-y/README.txt

 For full documentation, tutorials and other helpful information, see the GitHub pages site https://keiffster.github.io/program-y/

-This is a version 0.1.0 implementation, it covers almost all the 2.0 grammar and has very high unit test coverage both of code and AIML files along with a better configuration settings and a few other changes
+This is a version 0.1.1 implementation, it covers almost all the 2.0 grammar and has very high unit test coverage both of code and AIML files along with a better configuration settings and a few other changes.
+It now also includes external services Pandora, Pannous, Wikipedia and Generic REST